Correlations between two vortices in dry active matter: Results and Discussions

-Now, we comment on the large gap regime, $\delta\geqslant 10$.
-We see from our results, Figs. \ref{fig:Top11} and \ref{fig:correlationbydelta}, that the results suggest either an antiferromagnetic state, or uncorrelated states.
-These features are observed for any $D$ and $\phi$.
-We state that some of these states are actually uncorrelated, but we hardly obtain $C_{\omega_{l}\omega_{r}}\approx 0$.
-In any simulation, due to the possibility of vortices rotating in the same or in the opposite directions, the correlation function will eventually exhibit a non-zero result, even for $D=25$, which is not in the stable vortex regime \cite{pan2020vortex}; hence, unless the simulation is very long, or there is a large number of independent runs, we are unable to improve statistical accuracy and obtain a vanishing correlation function.
-As a consequence, the distinction between a correlated and an uncorrelated state is not easily seen from the correlation function data.
-Nevertheless, we can distinguish uncorrelated states by the general shapes of the vertical velocity horizontal profiles, $J_y(x)$ (in fact, this provides an easier method to observe this distinction compared to the observations of the velocity fields, but both data sets yield the same results).
+Now, we comment on the large gap regime, {\em i.e.}, states at $\delta$ values that are above the one in which the lowest correlation is observed.
+We see from Figs. \ref{fig:Top11} and \ref{fig:correlationbydelta} that there is the predominance of negatively correlated states, but the correlation is, mostly, small.
+This feature is more evident for $\phi\leq0.25$ at all $D$.
+There are also a few points in Figs. \ref{fig:correlationbydelta}(a) and (b) that have nearly vanishing correlation.
+For $\phi=0.30$, however, the correlations at $\delta\geq18$ are still comparable to those at lower gaps.
+We claim that some of these states are effectively uncorrelated because, even though we do see a finite negative correlation, the motion pattern of the particles is not the typical one for a NCS, see Fig. \ref{fig:Top12}(a).
+More specifically, the vertical particle current between the obstacles is lower than the tangential velocities of both vortices.
+In order to make this distinction more clearly, we can define an uncorrelated state by the general shapes of the vertical velocity horizontal profiles, $J_y(x)$ (in fact, this provides an easier way to observe this distinction compared to direct visualization of the velocity fields, but both data sets yield the same results).
 We see that each state has a particular signature for this profile.